zaicodes/beyond-photos-photography/README.md

 ### Typography:

 - Montserrat (sans-serif) was chosen for titles and navbar links.
-- Inter (sans-serif) was chosen for all other text throughout the site.
+- San Serif was chosen for paragraph text throughout the site.
 - I imported these fonts using Google Fonts.

 ### Imagery: